Illinois Motorcycle Laws

 Since gasoline prices have remained relatively low, the number of motorcycle riders has leveled off in recent years.
 However, riding is gaining popularity in many places.
 New riders often have questions about basic legal matters.
 After all, a motorcycle is not exactly a car, but it is not exactly a bicycle either.

 Bicyclists and motorcyclists have something else in common.
 They both face significant serious injury risks, since they are almost completely exposed to danger in the event of a car crash.
-If you were hurt in a motorcycle accident in Illinois, it is always important to speak with a Chicago motorcycle collision lawyer straightaway.
+If you were hurt in a motorcycle accident in Illinois, it is always important to speak with a motorcycle accident lawyer in Chicago straightaway.
 The sooner you reach out, the sooner we can start building your legal claim for damages.

 Illinois riders must have a Class M license if the motorcycle’s engine is larger than 150ccs.
 If the engine is between 150ccs and 50ccs, the rider must have a Class L license.
 These vehicles are usually mopeds.
 If the moped’s engine is smaller than 50ccs, which usually means it cannot go faster than 30mph, the rider does not need a license.